shaloo/docs.arcana/includes/text-snippets/warn_otp_global_app_keys.md

-??? an-caution "Global vs. App Specific Keys"
+??? an-warning "Global vs. App Specific Keys"

       Apps using app-specific keys must use a custom login UI that allows users to input the OTP.
 In this case, the `isCompleteRequired` boolean returns `true` after initiating login with OTP.